GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (222).md

 **At Higher Tiers**: Each tier beyond the minimum increases the range by 3 yards or grants a +1 bonus to the redirected ray's attack roll.

-**Critical Failure**: You direct the ray towards yourself, granting it a bonus to its attack roll equal to this spell's tier.
+**Critical Failure**: You direct the ray towards yourself, granting it a bonus to its (initial) attack roll equal to this spell's tier.

 #### Resilireism